Overpriced Workout Gear: 16 Items That Are a Waste of Money

 Some gym-goers sweat in sexy sports bras and crop tops rather than shirts.
 But luxury brands that feature details such as mesh, straps, zippers, and cut-outs can be overpriced -- take the Michi Stealth Bra ($165).
 Shoppers in need of support without extravagant pricing should check out brands such as C9 by Champion, Under Armour, and Jockey, which offer sports bras in a variety of fun styles and colors for $15 to $25.

-A Chanel boxing kit carries an extravagant $5,500 price tag.
-But those who plan to take up the hobby rather than just show off the equipment can spend thousands less on the essentials.
+No one needed the Chanel boxing kit and its extravagant $5,500 price tag.
+Those who plan to take up the hobby rather than just show off the equipment can spend thousands less on the essentials.
 Gloves, hand wraps, and mitts from brands such as Title and Everlast can be found on Amazon and sports retailers for about $15 to $20.

 For something heavy to hit with the boxing gloves, a punching bag may be a worthy investment.
 A limited-edition Louis Vuitton punching bag designed by Karl Lagerfeld was priced at about $175,000 -- an amount that would require a mortgage for most people.
 Respected alternatives from brands such as Everlast and Ringside Boxing are available online for less than $60.
 Accessories for hanging the bag start at about $10.

 Leggings aren't just for exercise anymore.
 Many people work out, hang out at home, run errands, and even go to work in leggings.
 Luxury brands such as Fendi sell leggings for hundreds of dollars.
-But comfy leggings can be found for cheap, whether from a fast-fashion brand such as Forever 21 ($4) or a big-box retailer such as Walmart ($14 for two).
+But comfy leggings can be found for cheap, whether from a fast-fashion brand such as Forever 21 for just a few dollars or a big-box retailer such as Walmart ($12 for two).